hamavid/gitcommit/src/wedding.md

 <div class='info fadeygreen'>
 <h2>chill activities</h2>
 <p>For those of you who might want a break from noise or crowds, The Abbey has two floors and lots of little side rooms you can go hide in.
-Some of these will have puzzles, games, drawing and jewelry-making supplies (make yourself a party favor!) and a guest book. </p>
+Some of these will have puzzles, games, drawing- and jewelry-making supplies (make yourself a party favor!) and a guest book. </p>
 </div>

 <!--